DQ9120/COP3402-Project1/README.md

 In this assignment we'll be implementing a virtual machine called the P-machine. \
 vm.c is our skeleton file that we will be starting with

+We will be implementing the function "execute".
+It receives instructions from the compiler \
+in the form of an instruction struct.
+We must then load the instructions into the stack \
+prior to execution.
+We'll print out each line of execution as we move through the instructions, \
+using the "0v" compiler directive. execute is passed a flag to indicate if the directive has been used.
+Print statements for read/write instructions should be printed regardless of directives.

+# P-Machine
+## Structure
 The P-machine has two memory areas:
   - Stack: stores variables and grows downwards
   - Text:  stores instructions for VM to execute